alykamb/r2s/README.md

 The [**Tap**](https://rxjs-dev.firebaseapp.com/api/operators/tap)  operator makes easy to handle side effects within the application.

-After a successfully login when can redirect the user to the dashboard.
+After a successfully login we can redirect the user to the dashboard.
 Creating a history object with [**history**](https://github.com/ReactTraining/history), we can use it along the tap operator in the login effect pipe:

 create a history.js:
 ```javascript